 Self-awareness is all about how well you are able to gauge and understand your own emotions, and also understanding their effect on you.
-Another important thing about having self-awareness is the ability to know and understand your strengths and weaknesses, and being self-confident.
+Another important thing about having self-awareness is the ability to know and understand your strengths and weaknesses and be self-confident.

 Knowing, and comprehending your various emotions, and moods, and also trying to understand what drives these moods is what this concept is all about.
 In order to properly grasp this concept and improve this skill, you need to expand and evolve your emotional states.
 Once you are able to do this, you will understand just how your emotional intelligence is affecting you as well as others.

-Most of the time, your emotional awareness is a result of this following chain:
+Most of the time, your emotional awareness is a result of the following chain: